forenscience.jpg

 Forensic Science Courses

-Curious what courses you'll complete?
+Curious what courses you may take?
 You'll review topics such as:

 CRJ 210 Introduction to Criminal Justice